eljojo/faircamp-fork/README.md

 ## Faircamp is in Beta

 Faircamp can be stably built and run from the main branch.
 Feature and design improvements are usually rolled out piece by piece, or in larger waves every few weeks.
-Occcasional glitches in the interface might occur, sometimes only temporarily between updates.
 Some more advanced features are only half-way implemented (see below).
 Technically nothing about the catalog format is set in stone, but practically speaking actual changes have been few and far between.
 Faircamp is not production-grade software, but in a very usable state, in steady development.

 These features are knowingly incomplete right now: